editor-bootstrap/vim-bootstrap/.github/CONTRIBUTING.md

 ## Bug reports

-Please search the issues on the issue tracker with a variety of keywords to ensure your bug is not already reported.
+Please search for issues on the issue tracker with a variety of keywords to ensure your bug is not already reported.

 If unique, [open an issue](https://github.com/avelino/vim-bootstrap/issues/new) and answer the questions so we can understand and reproduce the problematic behavior.